45ft Watson-class lifeboat: Description

-Like ON 463 the first eleven production boats were open decked and retained full sail plans and a drop keel.
-The first seven boats were powered by a 60 bhp Tylor D1 6-cylinder petrol engine, while the rest had an RNLI designed 80 bhp DE6 6-cylinder petrol engine, nine of which were built by Weyburn Engineering and five by J. Samuel White.
-Experience showed that the open deck layout was inadequate for the longer services operated by the motor lifeboats and from the late 1920s a shelter was added ahead of the steering position.
-The final ten boats, built from 1923(ON 684), were to a revised design with a cabin capable of taking twenty survivors ahead of the engine room.
+Like ON 463, the first eleven production boats were open decked and retained full sail plans and a drop keel.
+The first seven boats were powered by a 60-bhp Tylor D1 6-cylinder petrol engine, while the rest had an RNLI designed 80-bhp DE6 6-cylinder petrol engine, nine of which were built by Weyburn Engineering, and five by J. Samuel White.

+Experience showed that the open deck layout was inadequate for the longer services operated by the motor lifeboats, and from the late 1920s, a shelter was added ahead of the steering position.
+The final ten boats, built from 1923, John R. Webb (ON 684), were to a revised design with a cabin capable of taking twenty survivors ahead of the engine room.